Post-9/11 GI Bill: The Ultimate Overview

 - Ability to Transfer GI Bill to spouse and dependents

-If you go to a state school, the VA will pay all your tuition & fees for necessary classes.
-You will also be provided a monthly housing allowance.
+- If you go to a state school, the GI Bill covers tuition & fees for approved classes.

 - The GI Bill BAH Rate is equivalent to the Basic Allowance for Housing rate that an E-5 with dependents would receive.